-When you observe some behavior that you believe violates our code of conduct, we expect you to report it.
-Ideally, you should bring any concerns forward to your direct manager, or other member of our management team.
 We recognize, however, that there may be circumstances when you are not comfortable reporting the issue in this manner.
-It is for such circumstances that we have partnered with EthicsPoint.
+It is for such circumstances that we have set by the Compliance Hotline.
 We would rather you report anonymously than keep the information to yourself.